verynewusername/instagrambot/README.md

 ## 🌟 About

 This project came about due to the lack of official Instagram APIs suitable for this type of automation.
 As such, it relies on reverse-engineered methods to interact with Instagram.
+While the underlying code has the capability for more general Instagram automation tasks (like those listed in Features), its current primary function and development focus is to systematically post the digits of Pi.

 This means that while functional, it may be sensitive to changes made by Instagram to their private API or web interface.

 ## ✨ Features

+The bot currently supports the following for the designated account:
 *   **Post Count Retrieval:** Can fetch the exact number of posts for the configured account.
-*   **Automated Posting:** Allows placing new posts with captions to the Instagram account.
+*   **Automated Posting:** Allows placing new posts (e.g., digits of Pi) with captions to the Instagram account.

+*(The core logic could be adapted for other automated posting tasks with modifications.)*

 ## 🛠 Prerequisites